 - A low heel close to the ground is generally useful in reducing motion.

-- Extra depth shoes are important as they allow better control of the foot motion as the deeper the shoe the more material resists the motion.
-In addition, extra depth shoes can accommodate custom orthotics or specialty insoles which are a major component in treatment.
+- Extra depth shoes are important as they allow better control of the foot motion, because the deeper the shoe the more material resists the motion.
+In addition, extra depth shoes can accommodate custom orthotics or specialty insoles, which are a major component in treatment.

 - Good arch support built into the shoes aligns the feet and helps keep them in the neutral position, minimizing pronation.
 The correct arch height will also help transfer pressure off your tarsal tunnel and relieve pain.

 - Shoes with removable insoles to accommodate custom orthotics, or braces (AFOs).

 In severe cases of tarsal tunnel syndrome, an in-shoe brace, such as a so-called gauntlet AFO, is used.
 This delivers maximum control of the motion problem.

 This type of device usually requires a special shoe, preferably one that is stretchable, so that it can accommodate the brace.
 You will need shoes that are designed with a deep and wide shape, including a wide toe box, to ensure a comfortable fit for the brace.

 In addition, the built-in insole should be removable to free up even more space and accommodate custom orthotics.

 There are several treatment options for non-surgical care for tarsal tunnel syndrome.

 After exhausting motion control options such as shoes and orthotics, medication, injections, cold laser, and sometimes complete immobilization in a cast or boot for several weeks, may be required.